atombaby/pipeline-dev/README.md

 ##Generate individual batch scripts
 C/P in the sample names (file stems) from above into the text of the batchScriptMaker-TargDNASeq.sh.
 It makes one script per sample that looks like t1.sbatch.
-It refers to database references in various lcoations both private to me and shared to all, which means only my user can submit these jobs now.  :( The script it calls is: pipe-XXX-TargDNA-Unpaired-Rclean.sh, and a formatting script I wrote in R b/c I could (but is not rocket science) called
+It refers to database references in various locations both private to me and shared to all, which means only my user can submit these jobs now.  :( The script it calls is: pipe-XXX-TargDNA-Unpaired-Rclean.sh, and a formatting script I wrote in R b/c I could (but is not rocket science) called